 Official Gallup Poll Results of 67.7% From San Juan Community Support Project

-/EIN News/ -- VANCOUVER, British Columbia, March 06, 2023 (GLOBE NEWSWIRE) -- GoldQuest Mining Corp.
-(TSXV: GQC “GoldQuest” or the “Company”) is very pleased to announce that has received the final report of a poll/survey commissioned to measure the social support within the San Juan province to carry on with the EIA for its Romero Project.
+VANCOUVER, British Columbia, March 06, 2023 (GLOBE NEWSWIRE) -- GoldQuest Mining Corp.
+GQC is very pleased to announce that has received the final report of a poll/survey commissioned to measure the social support within the San Juan province to carry on with the EIA for its Romero Project.
 It shows 67.7% of the population of the San Juan province supports the EIA studies for the project.
 The survey was conducted by Gallup, a world-renowned polling consultant.

 CEO Luis Pereyra Santana commented: